Home Loan Programs

 The UC Regents fund the Mortgage Origination Program by an allocation from the University of California Short Term Investment Pool (STIP); these funds are invested in faculty mortgages rather than in the pool.
 As such, the MOP rate is indexed to the income rate of the Short Term Investment Pool.
 Under this structure, the MOP rate is lower than commercial lending rates and is not subject to the same market conditions.

+There are two considerations in determining the MOP rate: the Calculated Rate and the Program Rate.
+The Calculated Rate is the four-quarter average of the STIP rate plus 0.25% servicing fee.
 To avoid IRS imputed income rules and to keep the program solvent, the program also has minimum rate.
 The minimum program rate was initially set at 3.0%. was briefly adjusted to 2.75%, and was ultimately set to the current Minimum Program Rate of 3.25%.

 Each quarter the Office of Loan Programs issues the effective Program Rate, which is the higher of the Calculated Rate or the Minimum Program Rate.